Strategic Classification with Non-Linear Classifiers: Underlying Mechanisms

 \begin{proposition} Let $g$ be a candidate classifier.
-If there exists a point $x$ on the decision boundary of $g$ such that all points $x' \in \sphere_\alpha(x)$ are reachable from some point in $\X_0(g)$, then there is no $h$ such that $g=\heff$. \squeeze \end{proposition}
+If there exists a point $\xorig$ on the decision boundary of $g$ such that all points $x' \in \sphere_\alpha(\xorig)$ are reachable from some point in $\X_0(g)$, then there is no $h$ such that $g=\heff$. \squeeze \end{proposition}

-The intuition behind Prop.~\ref{prop: no_heff_1} is that $g$ cannot simultaneously classify $x$ as positive while also classifying all $y \in \X_0$ as negative.
+The intuition behind Prop.~\ref{prop: no_heff_1} is that no $h$ can simultaneously strategically classify $\xorig$ as positive while all $y \in \X_0(g)$ as negative.
 Full proof in Appendix \ref{apdx:no_heff_1}.
-As stated in Prop.~\ref{prop: no_heff_2}, when $g$ is smooth at $x$, Prop.~\ref{prop: no_heff_1} can be simplified to require that only a single point be checked instead of all of $\sphere_\alpha(x)$. \squeeze
+As stated in Prop.~\ref{prop: no_heff_2}, when $g$ is smooth at $\xorig$, Prop.~\ref{prop: no_heff_1} can be simplified to require that only a single point be checked instead of all of $\sphere_\alpha(\xorig)$. \squeeze